switch/requirejs-handlebars-plugin/README.md

 build configuration [app.build.js](/example/app.build.js).
 See that this file is configured to include the Handlebars runtime instead of the full library.

-You can modify the [index file](/example/index.html) to use your freshely built module, juste follow the commentary.
+You can modify the [index file](/example/index.html) to use your freshly built module, just follow the commentary.
 Refresh the page, and you will see that only one file is loaded containing everything your app need to be run.

 ```